+A full time pastor should server as president of the Corporation and be part of the governing board. the chairman shall serve as vice president of the corporation, SPRC shall serve as secretary of the corporation and finance chairman shall serve as treasurer of the corporation.

+In cases of part time pastor they may server as president of the corporation, if they agree to take this position.
+If they do not take this position see ARTICLE 4 OFFICERS (A), but the part time pastor is still part of the governing board.

-The pastor and the church council shall constitute the church council of directors of the corporation.
-In addition to the various powers specifically granted the church council under these bylaws, the church council has authority to exercise the following powers, upon authorization by a majority vote of the eligible members at a duly called business meeting:
+In addition to the various powers specifically granted the church Governing Board under these bylaws, the church Governing Board has authority to exercise the following powers, upon authorization by a majority vote of the eligible members at a duly called business meeting:

 To purchase, lease, or otherwise acquire real and personal property on behalf of the church, and to take real and personal property by will, gift, or bequest on behalf of the church.